fxadilima/Paladin-in-the-Violent-Winds/book1/en/prologue/part4.md

 However, at that moment, the soldiers huddled near the wall turned to move elsewhere.
 Qi Shengniang managed to read an inscription on the wall, seemingly written in blood, accompanied by several handprints: "*Hunyuan Pili Shou* (Primordial Unity Thunderbolt Hand) Cheng Kun killed these people."

+Qi Shengniang's brow furrowed.
+"Who would kill so many people and then leave their name there?
+There's definitely something wrong!"
+She herself had only killed two imperial soldiers, and she was forced to flee to Zhongyuan!
+Judging by the number of law enforcers present, it seemed the entire household was dead.
+"Who is this 'Cheng Kun'?
+His title is so grand — Thunderbolt Hand!
+Shifu never spoke of him."

+One of the men standing near her was talking to his friend, "Something like this also happened in Ling'an.
+The message was exactly the same!"

+Another person chimed in, "My brother lives in Sichuan.
+He said it happened there too; now I'm seeing it for myself."

+"My friend said the killer used the Qi Shang Quan (Seven Injury Punch) from the Kongtong Sect!" another person stated.
+"If this one's the same, then it's the same killer."

+"How would your brother know that?
+Do these government investigators know anything about Qi Shang Quan or the Kongtong Sect?"

+"The Kongtong Sect itself participated in the investigation in Sichuan," the first man said.
+"They then denied that they did it!"

+"Hmm," Qi Shengniang thought.
+"They might confiscate people's weapons, but something like this can still happen, without using any weapons at all!"
+She suddenly grew very curious, wanting to know more about this matter.
+Then she suddenly recalled the conversation between Andreas and his friend in the tavern a few days earlier.
+"This seems like a very evil martial art.
+Could it be what they called the Mo Jiao...?"
+But then she thought again, "Didn't the Kongtong Sect themselves say this martial art originated from their sect?
+But what's the point of the killer leaving Cheng Kun's name?"